 What Reviews Can (and Can't) Tell You

-Online reviews are a record of patient experience — not clinical quality.
+Online reviews are a record of patient experience, not clinical quality.
 That distinction matters more than most people realize.

 A reviewer can tell you whether the provider listened, whether the office returned calls, whether the wait time was reasonable, and whether they left the appointment understanding their care plan.
 Those are real, important data points.
+What a reviewer can't tell you is whether a diagnosis was correct, whether a treatment was the best option, or whether the provider's clinical judgment is sound.
+Clinical quality is evaluated through board certifications, peer review, and accreditation processes, not star ratings.

 So when you read reviews, you're mainly asking: Will this be a good experience?
 That's a legitimate question.
 It just has limits.